 How to Solve This Customer Complaint:

-If a customer is complaining about your prices, try to explain the factors that affect your pricing structure.
-Lean on your invoice, if possible, to highlight what the customer paid for — and why they’re paying for it.
+If a customer is complaining about your prices, try to explain the factors that go into your pricing structure.
+Lean on your invoice, if possible, to highlight exactly what the customer paid for — and why they’re paying for it.
 For example, a contractor’s invoice might list the different supplies used to complete a project.
 The customer can clearly see what they’ve been charged for and why it was needed for that project.

 Pro Tip: If a customer asks for a refund, check out these tips for turning that refund into a repeat customer at your business.